Is Stomach Sleeping Safe During Pregnancy?

 Why Stomach Sleeping Feels Comfortable

-• Feels familiar and calming if you’ve always slept on your stomach
+• It can feel familiar and calming if it’s your lifelong habit

 Stomach Sleeping in the First Trimester